Tag Archive for: Immunity to Change

 If any of this sounds familiar, it is entirely important to get to the root cause of why you feel how you feel.
 It is usually sitting in your subconscious as a construct or several constructs that have formed into a belief.

-1) Decide if you want to change from a stressed-out, unhappy ?insecure overachiever? or someone who doesn?t belong or deserve their success.
+Decide whether you want to change from a stressed-out, unhappy “insecure overachiever” or someone who doesn’t belong or deserve their success.

-3) Work on awareness and making explicit to yourself what you tell yourself when you indulge in some self-deprecation (and not the modest, historically British kind).
+Make explicit what you tell yourself when you indulge in some self-deprecation (and not the modest, historically British kind).